RegardsOss/RegardsOss.github.io/docs/development/services/common/import-export-configuration.md

 ### Parameters

-For Export, add your file in a multipart request using the name `file`.
+For Import, add your file in a multipart request using the name `file`.

 ```bash title="Example of curl request to import configuration"
 curl https://regards.fr/api/v1/rs-dam/microservice/configuration  \